 Genfo: the Ethiopian Eritrean barley porridge

-The Genfo (also known as Ga’at or Marqaa) is a traditional Ethiopian and Eritrean dish, similar to a thick porridge, primarily made with barley or toasted wheat flour.
+The Genfo (also known as Ga’at or Marqaa) is a traditional Ethiopian and Eritrean dish, similar to a thick porridge, mainly made with barley or toasted wheat flour.

-It is often served at breakfast or during special occasions, presented with a central cavity filled with spiced butter (niter kibbeh) and spicy seasonings like the berbere or fresh cheese (ayib) or yogurt to balance the spicy flavor.
+It is often served for breakfast or during special occasions, presented with a central cavity filled with spiced butter (niter kibbeh) and spicy seasonings like berbere or fresh cheese (ayib) or yogurt to balance the spicy flavor.

 The Berbere is a unique spice blend, essential in Ethiopian and Eritrean cuisine.

-Bula Genfo: made with bula flour, derived from the enset root (false banana), typical of southern Ethiopia.
+Bula Genfo: made with bula flour, derived from the enset root (false banana), typical of the southern regions of Ethiopia.

-Sweet version: some variations include the addition of honey or sugar for a sweeter breakfast.
+Sweet version: some variants include adding honey or sugar for a sweeter breakfast.

 • Difficulty: Easy